 - Whether another person was seriously injured; and

 - Your own personal criminal record and history.

 If you are convicted of misdemeanor aggravated assault you may face up to 1 year in county jail, a maximum fine of $1,000, and/or probation.
 If you are convicted of felony aggravated assault you may face between 2-4 years in State prison and/or fines of up to $1,0000.

 Experienced Los Angeles Criminal Assault Defense Attorneys

-If you have been arrested or charged with criminal assault in California you should contact an experienced criminal defense attorney as soon as possible.
+If you have been arrested or charged with criminal assault in California you should contact an experienced criminal defense attorney in Los Angeles as soon as possible.
 If you are arrested do not speak to the police.
 Remain silent and refuse to answer questions the police ask – your answers may be used against you.
 Instead, exercise your Constitutional rights to remain silent and obtain the assistance of an attorney.

 At the Rodriguez Law Group, our attorneys have decades of experience helping clients fight charges of criminal assault.
 As a former District Attorney, Ambrosio Rodriguez understands how the prosecution will address your case.
 He uses this information to stay one step ahead in developing your defense.
 Contact us today for a free consultation to learn about your legal rights and how we may be able to help you fight the criminal assault charges against you.